tmoreton/trckfi/outstatic/content/posts/how-to-get-out-of-debt.md

 ## Build an Emergency Fund

-Before aggressively paying off debt, it's wise to establish an emergency fund.
+Before aggressively paying off debt, it's wise to establish an [emergency](/blog/building-an-emergency-fund) fund.
 Having a financial safety net prevents you from falling back into debt when unexpected expenses arise.

+- **Financial Security:** An emergency fund provides a sense of security, knowing that you can handle unexpected expenses without going into debt or depleting your savings.

+- **Stress Reduction:** Financial emergencies can be incredibly stressful.
+An emergency fund allows you to face challenges with confidence and reduce anxiety about how to manage unforeseen expenses.

+- **Prevents Debt Accumulation:** Without an emergency fund, people often resort to credit cards or loans to cover unexpected costs.
+This can lead to high-interest debt and financial hardships in the long run.

+- **Maintains Financial Progress:** An emergency fund protects your long-term financial goals, such as saving for retirement, buying a home, or paying off debt, by preventing setbacks caused by unexpected expenses.

+    Read more about how to build an emergency fund [here!](/blog/building-an-emergency-fund)

 ## Choose a Debt Payoff Strategy